 Partnering with the Close Up Foundation, the Leaders in Advocacy Academy will bring together a diverse group of students from across the United States and the world to participate in an intensive, hands-on program exploring various strategies for organizing people and influencing policy.
-You’ll be immersed in the real world of decision-making and advocacy in Washington, D.C., hearing directly from policy and media experts, think tanks, advocacy organizations, and influencers from both sides of the aisle.
-Through workshops, lectures, and leadership case studies, you’ll examine the complexities of major current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
-You’ll leave the program well equipped to take on leadership roles at school, in the local community, and in the global community.
+Using a combination of lectures and experiential learning opportunities, you’ll be immersed in the real world of decision-making and advocacy in Washington, D.C., hearing directly from policy and media experts, think tanks, advocacy organizations, and influencers from both sides of the aisle.
+Through lectures, workshops, site visits, and case studies, you’ll examine the complexities of current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
+You’ll leave the program well equipped to become a leader and champion for the issues important to you.

 Engage with leaders of nonprofits, liberal and conservative think tanks and organizations, lobbying firms, and community coalitions to learn strategies for influencing policy and public opinion